-Eden Research plc is a company incorporated and domiciled in the United Kingdom under the Companies Act 2006.
-The address of the registered office is given on page 44.
-The nature of the Company's operations and its principal activities are set out in the Chairman's Report on page 6 and the Chief Executive's Report on page 8.
-The Company is quoted on the AIM Market in London.
+Eden Research Plc is a company incorporated and domiciled in the United Kingdom under the Companies Act 2006.
+The address of the registered office is Suite 3, 15 Gosditch Street, Cirencester, Gloucestershire, GL7 2AG..
+The nature of the Company's operations and its principal activities are set out in the Chairman's Report and the Chief Executive's Report.
+The Company is quoted on the AiM Market in London.